yracnet/vite-plugin-api-routes/tutorial.md

 ### Conclusion

 Congratulations!
-You have successfully enhanced API routing in your ViteJS project using the "vite-plugin-api" plugin.
+You have successfully enhanced API routing in your ViteJS project using the "vite-plugin-rest-api" plugin.
 This improves project structure and simplifies configuration, making your development process more efficient.
 Remember to refer to the plugin's documentation for more advanced configuration options and customization possibilities.
 Happy coding!